Media Transfer Lab at VSW

 Transfers are completely supervised by a lab technician, who produces a transfer log and MD5 checksum upon completion.
 Vrecord, software based on AMIA Open Source’s ffmpegdecklink, is used to capture the video signal and allows the technician to monitor luminance and chrominance values.
 Playback devices are cleaned after each tape.

-The Conversion Lab produces archival quality uncompressed MKV digital files, and compressed access and mezzanine files on request.
+The Media Transfer Lab produces archival quality uncompressed MKV digital files, and compressed access and mezzanine files on request.
 Digital files can be stored on USB or external hard drives for transfer.

 - Stills from "Quaker Locks," a Portable Channel video featuring interviews with a Rochester-based dance group.
 Original format: 3/4" U-matic

-The Conversion Lab has been working to digitize and make accessible the VSW Film and Video Collection, including tapes from the Portable Channel Collection and the TV Dinner Collection, which document decades of activism in Rochester, New York.
+The Media Transfer Lab has been working to digitize and make accessible the VSW Film and Video Collection, including tapes from the Portable Channel Collection and the TV Dinner Collection, which document decades of activism in Rochester, New York.